aws-solutions/media-insights-on-aws/README.md

 * Create new workflows using the existing operators and/or your own operators.
 * Add new data consumers to provide data management that suits the needs of your application.

-See the [Developer Guide](DEVELOPER_QUICK_START.md) for more information on extending the application for a custom use case.

-API Reference - Coming soon!

-Builder's guide - Coming soon!
+See the [Implementation Guide](https://github.com/awslabs/aws-media-insights-engine/blob/master/IMPLEMENTATION_GUIDE.md) for the MIE API reference and builder's guide.

 # Known Issues

 Visit the Issue page in this repository for known issues and feature requests.

-# Release History

 # Contributing